Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 -Poiyomi's Toon Shader

 NOTES:
-- This pack consists of three parts;
+- This pack consists of several parts;
 -- VRCLens "Blue Dragon" Camera model with Tally Light -- VRCLens "Sync Fix" tweak
 -- VRCLens "Smooth zoom" tweak
+-- VRCLens "Rootmount", a physbone-stabilised mount that follows your avatar root, can be moved, and can be hand puppetted.
+-- VRCLens OSCControl - Control the VRCLens camera with an xbox (Or any other xinput device) controller.
+Requires an app to translate the controller into OSC.
 - Each part is optional and not reliant on other parts.
 - "Vector3()" values can be directly copied and pasted into XYZ fields to fill all three values at once.
 - Usage of VRCFury "Parameter Compressor" is fine and shouldn't cause issues.
 Recommended if you're low on synced parameters